Links on Android Authority may earn us a commission. Learn more.

 What 60Hz, 90Hz, and 120Hz means for my phone

 Higher refresh rate displays make moving content look and feel smoother and snappier.
-Even swiping through your emails and interacting with Facebook’s UI can look a little smoother than the standard 60Hz rate.
-Although that’s not a game-changer for day-to-day smartphone use, it’s undoubtedly nicer to look at and there are more meaningful benefits to be found in fast motion content, such as video and gaming.
+Even swiping through your emails and interacting with Facebook’s UI or your web browser can look smoother than the standard 60Hz rate.
+Although that’s not a game-changer for day-to-day smartphone use, it’s undoubtedly nicer to look at and there are also more meaningful benefits to be found in fast motion content, such as video and gaming.

 Faster displays make a big difference when it comes to gaming too.
-Higher frame rates and faster display response times can have a noticeable impact because visual latency is lower and gameplay appears smoother.
+Higher frame rates and faster response times can have a noticeable impact because visual latency is lower and gameplay appears smoother.
 PC gamers regularly swear by 120Hz and even 144Hz displays.
 Now mobile gamers can benefit too, albeit on a much smaller screen.
 However, high frame rate gaming requires a beefy, energy-hungry processor too.
 This ensures that the graphics frame rate keeps up with the high display refresh rate.
 The game you’re playing also needs to support high refresh rates too.
 A 120Hz display won’t benefit from a game capped at 30 frames per second.

-Unfortunately, the trade-off with high refresh rates is reduced battery life.
+Unfortunately, high refresh rates reduce battery life.
 During our test on the OnePlus 7 Pro, we noted 200 fewer minutes of browsing time when using the 90Hz mode versus the more standard 60Hz.
 We also recorded a 9% drop in battery life when switching the Galaxy S20 Ultra between 60Hz and 120Hz modes.
-However, newer handsets with more efficient displays provide decent battery life, often thanks to adaptive 90Hz and 120Hz refresh rates.
-But there’s clearly still a hit to screen on time compared to older 60Hz panels.
+However, newer handsets with more efficient displays provide decent battery life, thanks to adaptive 90Hz and 120Hz refresh rates.
+This is helping to lessen the trade-offs associated with early high refresh rate panels.

-Should I get a high refresh rate phone?
+Should I buy a high refresh rate phone?

-90Hz and 120Hz displays are now a mainstay in modern smartphones and not just in the ultra-premium market.
-The feature is also increasingly available in affordable mid-tier handsets as well.
+90Hz and 120Hz displays are now a mainstay in modern smartphones, not just in the ultra-premium market.
+These panels are increasingly available in affordable mid-tier handsets as well.

 That said, refresh rate is a small part of a smartphone’s display specifications.
-You shouldn’t buy a fast display is the color are awful, after all.
-Ultimately, aspects like color gamut, contrast, white point and color temperature, and resolution have an equally large impact on the quality of your phone’s screen.
-That said, high refresh rates are here to stay and are an increasingly important factor in modern mobile displays and are increasingly hard to ignore when picking up a new phone.
+You shouldn’t buy a fast display if the color is awful, after all.
+Ultimately, aspects like color gamut, contrast, white point and color temperature, HDR capabilities, and resolution have an equally significant impact on your phone’s screen quality.
+That said, high refresh rates are now an essential factor in modern mobile displays and are increasingly hard to ignore when picking up a new phone.

-If you have your heart set on a higher refresh rate, here are just a few of the best phones rocking a high refresh rate panel:
+If you have your heart set on a lightning-fast display, here are just a few of the latest and greatest phones rocking a high refresh rate panel: